aerobounce/homebrew-ffmpeg-fdk-aac/README.md

 # Changes from the original formula
 This formula adds these arguments:

 - `--enable-libfdk-aac`
 - `--enable-nonfree`
 - `--extra-cflags="-fno-stack-check"`

-The last one is workaround for building on macOS Catalina.
+The last one is workaround for building on macOS Catalina: https://trac.ffmpeg.org/ticket/8073#comment:12

 # Install
 `brew install aerobounce/ffmpeg-fdk-aac/ffmpeg`